istio/istio.io/content/docs/concepts/security/index.md

 when configuring their policies.

-> Istio enforces uniqueness for mesh-wide and namespace-wide policies by accepting only one authentication policy per mesh/namespace and requiring it to have a specific name “default”.
+> Istio enforces uniqueness for mesh-wide and namespace-wide policies by accepting only one authentication policy per mesh/namespace and requiring it to have a specific name "default”.

 #### Transport authentication (also known as peers)